 Classrooms and auditoriums will also be kept locked to reduce the risk of damage and the need for cleaning.
 Group rooms and computer rooms remain open to give students access to the necessary resources.
 The reception in CA-huset is unmanned from March 23, but all employees can enter with a pass-card and code 06:00-20:00.
 The mail is picked up/left only once a day.

-Chalmers have closed its three libraries (the main library, Kuggen, and the architectural library) from Wednesday 18 March, and will offer instead online library service
+Chalmers has closed its three libraries until further notice (the main library, Kuggen, and the architectural library), and will offer instead online library service

 and phone support.
 The libraries’ electronic information resources and support channels are not affected by the closures.

 Chalmers will not permit any international business travel, and only operationally critical travel within Sweden.
 What is operationally critical will be decided by the Heads of Department.
 The restrictions currently apply until 14 August.

 Employees are advised to follow the Ministry of Foreign Affair’s travel advice for private journeys.